Java-djr1-IntroI/Assign05TClock/README.md

 <a href="https://www.ontheclock.com/convert-military-24-hour-time.aspx">
 Standard vs Military Time</a>

-Here is exactly what your program is to output (asterisks and all), and user input is in **bold**.
+Here is exactly how your program is to interact with the user input in **bold**.
 The clock has run for 4 seconds.

 <pre>
 Set Clock To S)tandard Time M)ilitary Time: <b>S 00:00:00 am</b>